ECN site code: R14

 Allt a'Mharcaidh is classified as having moderate acid deposition and is a UK Upland Waters Monitoring Network site.

-You can read more about CEH research and monitoring in the Allt a'Mharcaidh catchment on the CEH website.
+You can read more about UKCEH research and monitoring in the Allt a'Mharcaidh catchment on the UKCEH website.